Discmonkey/genetic-queens-solver/README.md

+Requirements: Python 3.5 + (Can be easily adjusted for python <3.5).
+Pandas and matplotlib for plotting.

 This is a basic example of a genetic algorithm solving the 8 queens puzzle.
 It can be easily expanded to solve the N queens puzzle problem.